irynahowarth/get-mean-tutorial/README.md

 * create Jade views using Twitter Bootstrap
 * add static data as part of pages prototyping
 * extract data from views to controllers in order to serve dynamicaly
+* create DB in MongoDB using shell and add some data
+* make a DB dump to connect with live DB
+* create DB in MongoLab and connect with Heroku app
+* push dump of local DB to heroku LiveDB